awsdocs/amazon-connect-admin-guide/doc_source/how-quick-connects-work.md

 # How quick connects work<a name="how-quick-connects-work"></a>

-This article explains how each type of quick connect works: agent, queue, and external quick connects\.
+This article explains how each type of quick connect works: agent, queue, and phone number quick connects\.
 It explains which flows are used, and what appears on the agent's Contact Control Panel \(CCP\)\.

 **Tip**
 For all three types of quick connects, when the quick connect is invoked, the contact that the agent is working on hears the [Default customer hold](default-customer-hold.md) flow unless you specify a different customer hold flow\.